Antoine-Vitrian/Portfolio_Vats/replit.md

 ## Overview

-This is a Flask-based digital portfolio web application that allows a portfolio owner to showcase their projects and achievements.
-The system provides an administrative interface for content management, public project viewing, and user interaction features including comments and likes.
-Visitors can register accounts to engage with the content, while the portfolio owner has full administrative control over all content and user management.
+A comprehensive Flask-based digital portfolio web application that allows portfolio owners to showcase their projects and achievements with full administrative control.
+The system provides public project viewing, user interaction features (comments and likes), LinkedIn sharing integration, and a powerful admin dashboard with notification system.
+Built following the Portuguese requirements document for a complete portfolio management solution.

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language (Portuguese).

+## Recent Changes (August 2025)

+### Completed Features
+✓ Complete Flask application architecture with PostgreSQL database ✓ User authentication system with admin/visitor roles
+✓ Project management with CRUD operations and image uploads ✓ Comment and like functionality with user engagement tracking ✓ LinkedIn sharing integration for project promotion
+✓ Responsive Bootstrap UI with modern design and animations ✓ Admin dashboard with comprehensive statistics and management tools ✓ Notification system for new comments and user interactions ✓ Sample content generation (about section and demo projects) ✓ Password recovery interface (placeholder implementation) ✓ Custom Jinja2 filters for text processing (nl2br, truncate_words) ✓ Real-time search and filtering for projects
+✓ File upload system with secure handling and preview ✓ About section with rich content editing capabilities

 ## System Architecture